sivaramasubramanian/sivaramasubramanian.github.io/_posts/2022-07-24-postgres-brin-index-optimization.markdown

 In this table, I ran SELECT queries with both single values in the WHERE clause and also a range with BETWEEN ...
 AND in the WHERE clause,

+The query execution time (in milliseconds) for the various queries are,

 |  Query Type  |  No index |  Btree | BRIN  |
 |-------------------------------------------|---|---|---|
 | Single Row Lookup on strictly increasing int  | 239.246  | 1.291  | 2.629  |